geekris1/vite-plugin-react-markdown/README.md

 >
 > Components that do not have the same name。

-First of all, you need to configure 'wrapperComponent', and you can set it to 'true', so that all components can be used in md files (this will also cause some performance problems).
+first of all, you need to configure `wrapperComponent`, and you can set it to `true`, so that all components can be used in md files (this will also cause some performance problems).

 ```ts
 // vite.config